 While we have made reasonable progress since independence, a substantial part of our countrymen continue to live in poverty.
-I have been asking myself, Were we always like this?
-This essay seeks to provide some answers by looking at the Indian economy from 1000 to 1947 a.d.
+I have been asking myself, were we always like this?
+This essay seeks to provide some answers by exploring the Indian economy from 1000 to 1947 a.d.
 Within eight pages, I have tried my best to do justice to what most of you might agree is a very complex subject.

-Agriculture was well cared after during this period.
+During this period, agriculture was thriving and well cared about.
 It appears that scientific agriculture systems were followed.
-The Cholas constructed a huge dam across the Caveri River, later renovated by the British.
+The Cholas had constructed a huge dam across the Kaveri River, later renovated by the British.
 Fruits, cardamom, sandalwood, saffron, cotton, indigo etc were grown in various parts of the country.
-Manufacture of leather was greatly developed.
+Manufacture of leather was enhanced.
 Pearl fisheries and ornaments were popular.
-Textiles business, stone cutting, the art of working metals were very successful.
+Textile business, stone cutting, and the art of working metals was very successful.

 International trade was flourishing.
-Malabar was a sort of clearing house between East and West.
+Malabar was vaguely a clearing house between East and West.
 Broach and Sindh were important ports.
-As in the past, industrial and commercial guilds played an important part.
-The condition of agriculture and trade indicate a high level of prosperity prevailed at the beginning of this period.
-Marco Polo described the land of Malabar as the best of all the Indies.
+As in the past, industrial and commercial guilds played a chief constituent.
+The condition of agriculture and trade indicate the high level of prosperity that prevailed at the beginning of this period.
+Marco Polo described the land of Malabar as “the best of all the Indies.”

-The textile industry continued to flourish with Gujarat being the largest exporter.
-Cotton and silk items from Cambay found their way into Western Europe, South Africa, South-East Asia.
+The textile industry continued to prosper, with Gujarat being the largest exporter.
+Cotton and silk items from Cambay found their way into Western Europe, South Africa, and South-East Asia.
 Bengal excelled in abundance and variety of its finer textiles.
-Malabar was famous for its cotton fabrics.
-Work in gold, silver, precious stones; ivory work was very popular in Cambay, Vijayanagar and Malabar.
-Inland trade was very active.
+Malabar was known for its cotton fabrics.
+Work in gold, silver, precious stones and ivory was very popular in Cambay, Vijayanagara, and Malabar.
+Inland trade was extremely progressive.
 There was a vibrant trade with the Arab world and East Africa.

-Various accounts indicate that there was a wide diffusion of material prosperity in the country with exceptional prosperity in Gujarat.
-Vijayanagara in the South is described by a traveler as the best provided city in the world.
-Bengal was prosperous too.
+Various accounts indicate that there was a wide diffusion of material prosperity in the country with an exception in Gujarat.
+Vijayanagara in the South has been described by a traveler as the best-provided city in the world.
+Bengal was roaring in this regard, too.
 The economic prosperity of Delhi was shattered by the invasion of Timur in 1398.

-Besides plundering the North, a historian very correctly said that Timur had inflected more misery on India than ever had been inflicted by any conqueror in a single invasion.
+Besides plundering the North, a historian accurately pointed out that Timur had inflicted more misery on India than had ever been inflicted by any conqueror in a single invasion.

-The Indian economy was predominantly agricultural.
-“The country was full of food and products,” quoting Babur’s memoirs.
+The Indian economy was predominantly agriculture based.
+“The country was full of food and products”, quoted Babur’s memoirs.
 Cotton was widely grown.
-In almost every village there were looms for manufacturing cloth.
+Nearly all villages had set up the looms for manufacturing cloth.
 Cotton cloth was exported to Burma, Arabia and the east coast of Africa.
-Sericulture has been known in India from remote ages.
+Sericulture had been celebrated in India since remote ages.
 Silk pieces were exported to Indonesia, East Africa, Philippines, and Holland.
 Indigo was used for dying cloth and washing it crystal white.
-It was grown in large parts of the country and exported to Europe.
+It was grown in a large fraction of the country and exported to Europe.

 Sugarcane produced in Bengal was exported to Arabia and Persia.
-The country had large forests cover because of which people used to take shelter there after revolting.
-Akbar therefore, reclaimed forestland for cultivation.
+The country had a massive forest cover which acted as a shelter for people after revolting.
+Akbar, therefore, reclaimed the forestland for cultivation.
 The Dutch purchased large quantities of Gum Lac for export to Persia.
-Ships were built for use by locals.
-Gold was found in the Northern mountains.
+Ships were built for use by the locals.
+Gold was found in abundance in the Northern Mountains.
 Diamond mines were found in Golconda.
-India, particularly the Malabar region was rich in spices, one of the reasons why the Portuguese tried to discover the sea route to our country.
-Tobacco was unknown to India till the 16th century and was brought to India by the Portuguese.
+India, particularly the Malabar region was rich in spices, which was one of the reasons why the Portuguese tried to discover the sea route to the country.
+Tobacco was unknown to India till the 16th century and was brought to the country by the Portuguese.

-The nature of India’s trade was the same as in earlier periods.
+The nature of India’s trade was the same as in the earlier periods.
 Amongst the largest items of export were Cotton and Pepper.
-She traded with all of Asia and parts of Europe.
-Lahari Bandar was the chief seaport in Sind from where cotton cloths were exported.
+Lahari Bandar was the chief seaport in Sind from where cotton cloth was exported.
 Some of the other ports were Cambay, Dabhol, Goa, Vizag, Hooghly, and Calicut.
-India maintained a balance of trade in her favor during the Mughal age.
+India maintained a balance of trade in its favor during the Mughal age.

 The quality of manufactured articles had improved during this period and higher technical skill had diffused to some of the industrial centers of the country.
 The artisans continued to produce stereotype articles in their cottages.
-Net net India was in a state of overall prosperity as has been articulated by various Muslim and Christian visitors.
-Despite recurring famines they were confined to local areas.
+In this era, India was in a state of overall prosperity as has been articulated by various Muslim and Christian visitors.
+Despite recurring famines, they were confined to local areas.
 However, during this period the average standard of living was low.
-The condition of the masses was unsatisfactory, the fault lying with faulty distribution and governmental extortion.
+The condition of masses was unsatisfactory, the fault lying with faulty distribution and governmental extortion.

-In their hearts the Mughal Emperors wanted to recapture their Central Asian homeland.
+In their hearts, the Mughal Emperors wanted to recapture their Central Asian homeland.
 Their dream ended in 1647.
-Three futile sieges on Quandhar (for strategic importance) cost the Empire crores of rupees.
-Having lost control over Afghanistan, the age long trade and commerce between India and Persia/Central Asia suffered forcing diversion of trade from the North to the seaports of South India.
-This was a source of great advantage of the Europeans and tremendous loss to the Mughal treasury.
+Three futile sieges on Quandhar (for strategic importance), cost the Empire an enormous amount of money.
+Having lost control over Afghanistan, the age long trade and commerce between India and Persia/Central Asia suffered, forcing diversion of trade from the North to the seaports of South India.
+This was a source of great advantage for the Europeans and a tremendous loss to the Mughal treasury.

-The ferocity and frequency of wars took its toll on the economic, spiritual prosperity of the people.
-Regular conquest, reconquest, a standing army cost money and eventually had to be funded by the common man.
-At the time of Aurangzib’s death peace and prosperity no longer existed.
-The laboring populations suffered from violent capture, forced labor and starvation but also from epidemics.
+The ferocity and frequency of wars took its toll on the economic and spiritual prosperity of the people.
+Regular conquest, reconquest, and a standing army cost money and eventually had to be funded by the common man.
+At the time of Aurangzeb’s death, peace and prosperity no longer existed.
+The laboring populations suffered from violent capture, forced labor, starvation, and also from the breakout of epidemics.

 A brief summary